Grief Recovery Specialist, Writer + Blogger

 2. Your mirror neurons are extra active

 Let’s take a completely different perspective for a minute and look at this from a neuroscience lens.
-Mirror neurons refer to a type of brain cell that fires, or activates, when we take a certain action (like reaching for something) and also when we watch another person do that action.
+Mirror neurons refer to a type of brain cell that fires, or activates, when we take a certain action (like reaching for something) and also when we watch another person do that action or show that body language.
 In essence, these neurons mirror the actions of others.
 For this reason, research suggests mirror neurons are related to our experience of empathy and awareness of others.

 3. You have leaky boundaries